 roodtrucking.com Listed by incransom Ransomware Group

-On March 8, 2026, the ransomware group IncRansom added roodtrucking.com to its public leak site, confirming that it had exfiltrated internal files from the small transportation and warehousing company, which employs about 20 people and generates roughly $5 million in annual revenue.
+On March 8, 2026, the ransomware group IncRansom added roodtrucking.com to its public leak site, claiming that it had exfiltrated internal files from the small transportation and warehousing company, which employs about 20 people and generates roughly $5 million in annual revenue.

 Public reporting indicates the company was hit by a ransomware attack in which attackers gained access, encrypted systems, and stole internal documents before publishing proof on their leak portal.
 The exposed data consists of internal files rather than a structured database of customer records.
 No exact count of affected individuals has been released, and the precise nature of the files remains unclear from the leak site posting.
 The incident follows the group’s typical pattern of dual extortion: demanding payment to prevent both encryption recovery issues and public release of stolen data.